Reading Lolita in Tehran: Adaptations

+Film adaptation

+The film Reading Lolita in Tehran was presented for marketing by United Book Publishing at the Cannes Film Market in May 2023.
+The film was directed by award-winning Israeli director Eran Riklis, written by Marjorie David, and stars Golshifteh Farahani, Zar Amir Ebrahimi, and Mina Kavani.
+The film is an Italian-Israeli co-production and was shot in Italy.

+Ebrahimi faced criticism from some of her Palestinian colleagues for working with Israeli filmmakers, but she emphasized that the project represents an artistic act of resistance against war.
+Nafisi noted that the film resonates with ongoing struggles in Iran, especially following the death of Mahsa Amini and the rise of the slogan "Woman, Life, Freedom."
+Nafisi stated that the film seeks to convey the message that both the Iranian and Israeli governments are driving not only their own countries but the entire region into war, and that the film underscores the message that "hate won’t work."

+On October 1st 2024, when Iran launched a missile attack on Israel, Riklis was in Tel Aviv, preparing for the film’s premiere at the Rome Film Festival.
+On October 27th, a day after a retaliatory Israeli strike on Iran, the film won the Audience Award and a special jury prize in Rome.

 Criticism

 Nafisi's memoir of her life during the revolution and the years following caused many reactions from a wide range of perspectives—from the libertarian Reason magazine, the conservative American Enterprise, to the liberal Nation.
 Most of critics commend Nafisi's defiance of the norms of the oppressive government.
 On the other hand, others put emphasis on position and hardships of women in contemporary Iran.
 Some negative reviews, among others, appeared in the neoconservative Commentary.

 Positive criticism of this readership often includes the book's depiction of great literature.
 For example, Margaret Atwood in her review in Amnesty magazine calls the reading "enthralling," while Heather Hewett of the Christian Science Monitor notes the book's "passionate defense of literature" that will "resonate with anyone who loves books, or who wants (or needs) to be reminded why books matter."
 Many comments and reviews alike note the importance of the existence of literature as a mode of refuge from tyranny and oppression, in turn giving faith to the voice of an individual.
 According to them, the influence of this book is two-fold.
 Firstly, it serves as a source of comfort for readers in hardships.
 Secondly, the book depicts the ways that literature speaks to readers according to the particularities of their circumstances and locations.

 In a critical article published in the academic journal Comparative American Studies titled 'Reading Azar Nafisi in Tehran', Head of the North American Studies Department at University of Tehran Professor Seyed Mohammad Marandi argued that "Nafisi constantly confirms what orientalist representations have regularly claimed" and argued she "has produced gross misrepresentations of Iranian society and Islam and that she uses quotes and references which are inaccurate, misleading, or even wholly invented."